The display shows A21; the burner shuts down, and the unit locks out after running for a short time.

 How to Fix / Troubleshooting

-- Inspect flue gas sensor: Open the front cover and locate the flue gas temperature sensor on the flue collar or near the combustion chamber outlet.
+- Inspect the flue gas sensor: Open the front cover and locate the flue gas temperature sensor on the flue collar or near the combustion chamber outlet.
 Check for loose mounting or damaged wiring.

-- Test sensor: Disconnect and measure resistance.
+- Test sensor: Disconnect and measure its resistance.
 Compare to Buderus specifications.
 Replace the sensor if readings are open, shorted, or far out of range.

 - Check venting system: From the heater to the termination, inspect for obstructions (debris, bird nests, ice), sagging sections, or disconnected joints.
 Correct any issues and ensure proper slope and support.